jensraaby/scala-manchester-finagle/intro.md

 - Since 2014: BBC Platform API
 - Working with Scala on a new syndication platform
-  - RESTful API
+  - RESTful APIs
-  - Finatra/Finagle stack
+  - Mostly Finatra/Finagle stack
-  - Deployed to AWS